 - Morphine causes neurologic and respiratory depression.
 Respiratory depression may be worse in patients with underlying lung disease or concomitant use of other depressant drugs such as benzodiazepines or alcohol.
-Respiratory support must be available when administering morphine. - Morphine can be reversed with naloxone. - Check and document vital signs and patient response after each dose. - Morphine may cause nausea and/or vomiting. - When morphine is given to treat pain, the goal is reduction of pain not total elimination of pain.
+Respiratory support must be available when administering morphine. - Morphine can be reversed with naloxone. - Check and document vital signs and patient response after each dose. - Morphine may cause nausea and/or vomiting.
+Consider simultaneous administration of ondansetron whenever administering morphine. - When morphine is given to treat pain, the goal is reduction of pain not total elimination of pain.